MustafaKhan670093/ViT-Implementation/README.md

 <img src="Image/vit_explained.png" width="800">

 We were studying the shortcut learning phenomena that was first introduced in the [Chroma-VAE paper](https://openreview.net/pdf?id=WWVcsfI0jGH).
-In the figure from the paper below, you can find a summary of the experimental setup.
+In the modified figure from the paper below, you can find a summary of the experimental setup.

 <img src="Image/heatmap_from_paper.png" width="900">